China's Economy Bounces Back As Pandemic Is Brought Under Control

 "The next key economic data we should watch out for is the inventory growth," or the amount of goods manufacturers have stockpiled, explains Bo Zhuang, head China economist at research firm TS Lombard.

-Exports of home goods and electronics have climbed, driven by a captive market of consumers abroad eager to undertake home improvement projects while in lockdown or willing to splurge on work-from-home items, such as computers or massage chairs.
+Exports of home goods and electronics have climbed, driven by a captive market of consumers abroad eager to undertake home improvement projects while in lockdown or willing to splurge on work-from-home items such as computers or massage chairs.

 But Bo says such export growth is limited, because many of the goods are one-time purchases.

-"We should be worried about the Chinese export growth, because for most of the households in Europe or the U.S., once you have got one laptop, you are not going to buy the additional one in the coming months," Bo says.
+"We should be worried about the Chinese export growth because for most of the households in Europe or the U.S., once you have got one laptop, you are not going to buy the additional one in the coming months," Bo says.

 The lowest earners on China's socioeconomic ladder are struggling to bounce back to pre-coronavirus levels.

-A Peking University study from July estimated 9% of the adult work force in China remains unemployed after being laid-off during the height of the pandemic.
-Many of the newly unemployed are itinerant migrant workers, who have struggled to find new, temporary work assignments and don't qualify for China's thinly-resourced unemployment insurance programs.
+A Peking University study from July estimated 9% of the adult work force in China remains unemployed after being laid off during the height of the pandemic.
+Many of the newly unemployed are itinerant migrant workers who have struggled to find new, temporary work assignments and don't qualify for China's thinly synchresourced unemployment insurance programs.

 "Overall, it's still an investment-driven story and what's lagging behind is mainly the consumption, especially for lower-income people related consumption," says He Wei, a China economist at the Beijing research firm Gavekal Dragonomics.

-Unlike many countries — including the U.S. — China has not given cash payments to lower-income workers, many of whom have not been able to find work after the pandemic, further throwing supply and demand out of synch.
+Unlike many countries — including the U.S. — China has not given cash payments to lower-income workers, many of whom have not been able to find work after the pandemic, further throwing supply and demand out of sync.

 "Inequality will widen again, and this will weigh down the consumption growth," says Gavekal's He.